openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_AttentionOCR_From_Tensorflow.md

 ## Converting the TensorFlow AOCR Model to IR

-The original AOCR model contains data preprocessing, done as follows:
+The original AOCR model includes the preprocessing data, which contains:
 * Decoding input data to binary format where input data is an image represented as a string.
 * Resizing binary image to working resolution.